Punjab Lecturer Commerce online Coaching

 Cost & Management Accounting

-• Marginal costing & break even analysis, standard costing budgetory control, costing for decision making, responsibility accounting.
+• Marginal costing & break even analysis, standard costing budgetary control, costing for decision making, responsibility accounting.

 Financial Management